-Building ID System Description Snarae Modelad Helpful Notes Describe each type of HVAC system included in the Proposed building (example: single-zone ground source heat pumps with dedicated outdoor air units with energy) kitches).
-HVAC system modelled the classification is assumed y to the Baseline case per the cooling system is modeled EightThremalZo GSHP Water-to-water HP, Heated Floor, Chilled Beams System gypes of an io.
-EightThremalZo
+Building ID System Description AHVACOA: Proposed Helpful Notes Describe each type of HVAC system included in the Proposed building (example: single-zone ground source heat pumps with dedicated outdoor air units with energy that it is not source.
+AHVAC04: Proposed kitches, HVAC system modelled efficiencies.
+Where no heating system exists or has been designed, to be electric and the heating system is modeled identical Table G3.1#10(c) Where no cooling system exists or has been designed, identically to the Baseline case per Table G3.1#10(d), unlesystem types 9 or 10. the classification is assumed lly to the Baseline case per the cooling system is modeled EightThremalZo GSHP Water-to-water HP, Heated Floor, Chilled Beams EightThremalZo